 .My darling husband Strange and I have been “social distancing” since Friday.
 That’s six days of total marital togetherness.
 We’re surviving pretty well.
 To be honest, I think every American should be given one free month of social distancing to be used in leap years going forward.
 Imagine how awesome this could be if everyone had been prepared for it?
 It could have been like a state-sponsored sabbatical.

 Instead, I am worried that the world is crumbling after only 6 days.
 It only took six days for the cracks in society to being to emerge.
-The stock market is pulling a Greg Louganis, people are talking about having to close their businesses or how they’re going to pay rent, and people have begun to ignore basic social norms.
+According to most stock analysis websites, the stock market is pulling a Greg Louganis, people are talking about having to close their businesses or how they’re going to pay rent, and people have begun to ignore basic social norms.
 Let me show you an example.
 This is the grainy, low-resolution picture of the truck that blocked my road yesterday.
 It’s right next to my house.
 The picture was taken by my friend on his way home.

 “Why did someone park their truck and block our road?”, you might ask yourself.
 The answer is, to take a giant shit on the ground right next to my house.
 Here’s the evidence…